Summary of Provision for Children with Additional Needs

 - Employ a fully qualified SENDco (Special Educational Needs and Disabilities Co-ordinator) to lead SEND provision across the school.

 - Adopt an 'open door' approach and are willing to host formal and informal meetings.
 Families are also advised of other services and organisations which may offer further advice and support.

 - Use child friendly SEND Provision Maps which clearly state the child’s area(s) of need, specific targets related to their area of need and evaluates the progress.

-- Involve the child, parents or carers and key staff members in the writing, implementing and reviewing of SEND Provision Maps during termly reviews.
+- Involve the child (when appropriate), parents or carers and key staff members in the writing, implementing and reviewing of SEND Provision Maps during termly reviews.

-- Seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to e.g., SENTASS, CYPS, Speech and Language Therapists, Education Psychology Service.
+- Seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to.
+Agencies include: CYPS, Education Psychology Service, SENTASS, Social Communication Team and Speech and Language Therapists.

 - Put all recommendations into practice from outside professionals into daily practice.
 All information is carefully explained and shared with families.